-AMD Ryzen 5 Processors are perfect for gamers who are on budget but to want to build a good gaming PC for 1080p or 1440p gaming.
-At present AMD has introduced four Ryzen 5 processors out of which two are 6-core processors and other two are 4-core processors.
-Obviously the top two Ryzen 5 hexa-core processors offers better performance than the Ryzen 5 quad-core processors which are listed below them.
+AMD Ryzen 5 Processors are perfect for gamers who are on a budget but to want to build a good gaming PC for 1080p or 1440p gaming.
+At present AMD has introduced four Ryzen 5 processors out of which two are 6-core processors and the other two are 4-core processors.
+Obviously the top two Ryzen 5 Hexa-core processors offer better performance than the Ryzen 5 quad-core processors which are listed below them.
 Ryzen 5 processors are also based on AM4 Socket and they need a Socket AM4 motherboard for their working.
-Here in this post I am going to provide you the list of all Ryzen 5 processors that you can buy for your gaming PC based on your budget and gaming requirements.
+Here in this post, I am going to provide you the list of all Ryzen 5 processors that you can buy for your gaming PC based on your budget and gaming requirements.

 - Top AMD Ryzen 3 Processors for Budget Gaming PC

 - AMD Ryzen 7 and Ryzen 5 2nd Generation Processors

 - Best Cheap X470 Motherboards for Ryzen Processors [AM4 Socket]